 Stroke & Brain Injury

 While it is easier to learn normal movement patterns immediately after stroke or ABI, anyone can learn and improve, regardless of when their injury occurred.
-How much recovery you can achieve depends on the brain injury itself, and on the work that you put into it.
-So practice, practice, practice your homework!
+How much recovery you achieve depends on the brain injury itself, and on the work that you put into it.
+That means you will practice, practice, practice your physiotherapy homework!

 Each client will have unique goals.
 For example, if you have had a severe stroke, perhaps your goal is to sit by yourself without falling, or transfer to your wheelchair more easily.
 If you have had a milder stroke, then your goal might be to walk without a walker.